Rosemarynwodo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-I would print a script that changes the group owner to school for the file hello
+I would print change owner and group